Summary

 - How many lines of credit your business has

-- Balances owed on each one
+- Balances owed on each line of credit

 - How consistent you are in paying debts and other bills on time

-“Building good business credit is all about establishing a track record of good financial habits over time, including how much you borrow, how quickly you pay it back and how you handle other financial obligations,” says Ben Gold, CEO of Good Funding.
+“Building good business credit is all about establishing a track record of good financial habits over time, including how much you borrow, how quickly you pay it back and how you handle other financial obligations,” said Ben Gold, CEO of Good Funding.

 Why business credit matters

-You can apply for a business credit card or small business loan based on your personal credit if you’re just starting out, but eventually it’s a good idea to separate your personal credit from your business credit.
+You can apply for a business credit card or small business loan based on your personal credit if you’re just starting out, but eventually, it’s a good idea to separate your personal credit from your business credit.

-Once you establish your business credit you can apply for a business loan without any personal liability; the business becomes responsible for paying back the loan.
+Once you establish your business credit, you can apply for a business loan without any personal liability.
+The business becomes responsible for paying back the loan.
+Business credit is also important because it can affect your ability to qualify for business financing and the terms you’ll receive.

-“Business credit is a way for a supplier, lender, investor, etc., to evaluate your risk of paying back any capital lent or credit given,” says Brian Cairns, CEO of business consulting firm ProStrategix Consulting.
+“Business credit is a way for a supplier, lender, investor, etc., to evaluate your risk of paying back any capital lent or credit given,” said Brian Cairns, CEO of business consulting firm ProStrategix Consulting.

 Poor business credit or no business credit history at all could stand in the way of opening vendor trade lines or getting approved for business loans or lines of credit.
 If you are approved, a lower business credit score could translate to higher interest rates and increased borrowing costs.